 Mary Lennox is born in India to wealthy British parents who never wanted her.
 When her parents suddenly die, she is sent back to England to live with her uncle.
 She meets her sickly cousin, and the two children find a wondrous secret garden lost in the grounds of Misselthwaite Manor.SYNOPSIS FOR THE 2020 FILM ADAPTATION

-Mary is described as selfish, sour and rude in the opening paragraph.
+In the opening paragraph the author describes Mary s selfish, sour and rude.
 You don’t read such harsh descriptions of children in contemporary children’s literature, except in works which aim to spoof, e.g. Roald Dahl and David Walliams et al:

 By the time she was six years old she was as tyrannical and selfish a little pig as ever lived.The Secret Garden

 Her disagreeableness is meant to be because she is unloved, cared for by native servants, not by her own parents.
 It is taken for granted that this is what happens when rich people entrust the care of a child to paid servants.

 In reality, is this what happens?
 A child brought up by paid native servants may in fact be better adjusted than if they were brought up in the extended company of wealthy colonialist settlers.
 She’d be busting out with even more crap like, “They are not people – they’re servants who must salaam to you.”
 It’s the sudden ripping away of those servants which causes most of the trauma.
 Imagine waking up one morning to find someone you know and love has disappeared forever.
 It’s about to get so much worse.
 Is ‘cross’ really the right word?

 The Secret Garden would’ve felt revolutionary in a proto-feminist way because Mary Lennox is no Pollyanna (the title character of Eleanor H Porter’s 1913 novel).
 She is flawed.
 And unless a femme character is allowed flaws, there is no room for her character arc; ergo, she can never be the true star of the story: